All Episodes

 No answers, no solutions, not making the country a better place.

-So uh, but I want to begin with what happened with James Comey and testifying today.
+So, but I want to begin with what happened with James Comey and testifying today.

 The most important part you need to know that nobody in the media seems to have gotten here.

-I mean, they're all focused on there's an investigation.
+I mean, they're all focused on, there's an investigation.

-I but what of what have we been telling you?
+What have we been telling you?

-That we've been telling you for 10 days clearly now that there's an investigation.
+We've been telling you for 10 days clearly now that there's an investigation.

 And as part of the ancillary investigation, it also included a surveillance of the Trump Tower server, which happens to be off-site, but it is the server for Trump Tower.